xiaocao12306/gamewiki/README.md

 - **🔥 One Hotkey, All Answers** - Press `Ctrl+Q` to instantly overlay wiki/AI chat without leaving your game
 - **🤖 AI Game Expert** - Powered by Google Gemini with local knowledge bases for smart Q&A.

+To use the AI chatbot feature, you will need to have a google account and get gemini API from Google AI Studio.

-_"The Gemini API "free tier" is offered through the API service with lower rate limits for testing purposes.
-Google AI Studio usage is **completely free** in all available countries" - according to Gemini API docs_
+_"The **Gemini API** "free tier" is offered through the API service with lower [rate limits](https://ai.google.dev/gemini-api/docs/rate-limits#free-tier) for testing purposes.
+Google AI Studio usage is **completely free** in all available countries" - according to [Gemini API docs](https://ai.google.dev/gemini-api/docs/pricing)_
 ## 📸 Screenshots
 - Use as AI assitant